flpvsk/flpvsk.com/site-flpvsk.com/pages/influences/index.md

 I'm just getting into Christopher's work.
 His
 [Notes on the Synthesis of Form](https://www.goodreads.com/book/show/320553.Notes_on_the_Synthesis_of_Form) is really something.
-The book is about architechture and design, but all the concepts apply to building products, companies, any sort of evolving systems.
+The book is about architecture and design, but all the concepts apply to designing products, companies, any sort of evolving systems.

 As a teaser of his work and what kind of a thinker he is, check out